xingchenxu28/HiJAC/README.md

 4. Finish jobs in the lowest level

-   Check if the lowest level jobs are finished by the `wd` command
+   Check if the lowest level jobs are finished by the `wc` command

    ```sh
    cd /HiJACsubsub